 The Demographic Form is designed to capture the unique characteristics of each tribe in order to paint a more detailed picture of each tribe's strengths and challenges.
-Each applicant should complete the form in its entirety.
+Each applicant applying for purpose area #1 should complete the form in its entirety.
 If the applicant is unable to answer all or part of the form, it should provide an explanation for the missing information in the available space.